homelabos/homelabos/roles/graylog/docs.md

 # Graylog

-[Graylog](https://www.graylog.org/) Graylog is a leading centralized log management solution built to open standards for capturing, storing, and enabling real-time analysis of terabytes of machine logs.
+[Graylog](https://www.graylog.org/) is a leading centralized log management solution built to open standards for capturing, storing, and enabling real-time analysis of terabytes of machine logs.

 ## Access